-To sharpen any knife you need to go through the same basic steps which are: getting the proper sharpener, know the angle you need to sharpen on (this is really important), prep your stone, actually use proper technique to sharpen it.
+To sharpen any knife you need to go through the same basic steps which are: getting the proper sharpener, knowing the angle you need to sharpen on (this is really important), preparing your stone, and actually using proper knife sharpening techniques.

-There are tons of them out there and which one you get is dependent upon the experience and confidence level that you possess.
-You can get one as simple as handheld sharpener, diamond sharpener or stones.
-The handhelds are for those of us who do not feel confident in our skill and want something that gets the angle correct for us each time and is safe to use.
+There are tons of knife sharpeners out there and which one you get is dependent upon the experience and confidence level that you possess.
+You can get one as simple as a handheld sharpener, diamond sharpener, or stones.
+The handhelds are for those of us who do not feel confident in our skill and want something that gets the angle correct each time and is safe to use.
 The diamond sharpeners and stones come in various grades of coarseness.
-If you have an incredibly dull knife you are going to need to utilize a course stone.
-A very course stone will take off much more material than will a fine stone.
-Personally I have a course stone and a fine stone as you can see in the video.
+If you have an incredibly dull knife you are going to need to utilize a coarse stone.
+A very coarse stone will take off much more material than a fine stone will.
+Personally, I have a coarse stone and a fine stone as you can see in the video.

 Do not feel as if you need to get too fancy here.
-In the video you will see I discuss using nothing more than spit on the stone to get the desired effect.
-Honing oil has its uses, however mostly it makes a knife slip a bit too much for my liking.
-A good rule of thumb if you determine you need to lubricate your stone is to use a water based lubricant (spit or water) on the diamond stones and then use oil on the Arkansas and similar stones I discuss in the video.
+In the video, you will see I discuss using nothing more than spit on the stone to get the desired effect.
+Honing oil has its uses, however, mostly it makes a knife slip a bit too much for my liking.
+A good rule of thumb, if you determine you need to lubricate your stone, is to use a water-based lubricant (spit or water) on the diamond stones and then use oil on Arkansas, and similar stones I discuss in the video.
 With that said, I rarely use oil when sharpening and my knives are sharp as razors.

 Have you ever sliced or watched someone slice the Thanksgiving turkey?
 If so you already have a leg up on sharpening a knife.
 Whether you are using a stone or diamond sharpener imagine you are slicing off a thin sliver of the stone.
 You should always start the blade near the handle and then slice towards the tip.
 Remember, slice off a small sliver of the stone.